kjon-life/n8n-automation/design/05-autonomous-agent-execution.md

 # From Assisted to Autonomous: Building Agents That Ship

-**TL;DR:** I built an n8n workflow with AI assistance in hours.
-Then I tried to let the agent work unattended.
-It got stuck.
+**TL;DR:** We build n8n workflows for ai-native systems.
+You might think we can let the agents work unattended.
+They get stuck.
 A lot.
-The gap between "assistant helps you build" and "agent builds while you sleep" is real.
-Here's what I added to close it.
+The gap between "assistant helps me build" and "agent builds while I sleep" is real.
+Here's what we add to close it.

 ---

 ## The Gap Nobody Talks About

 The first article showed how to structure n8n for AI-assisted development.
 Browser tools.
 Clear rules.
 Action-based workflows.
-It worked.
-Actions built in hours, not days.
+That works.
+Almost anyone can build actions in hours, not days.

 But "assisted" means you're watching.
 You answer questions.
-You unstick it when it hesitates.
+You unstick it when it glitches.

-I wanted autonomous.
-Start the agent Friday evening, wake up Saturday to working code.
+We want autonomous.
+Specify the outcome.
+Start the agent Friday evening, wake up Saturday morning to use the workflow.

 That's a different problem.

 ---

-## What Breaks When You're Not Watching
+## What Breaks When We're Not Watching

 Ran the experiment.
 Left detailed instructions.
 Came back to find: